The Apprentice (American TV series): History and production

 On January 17, 2017, Summer Zervos filed a defamation lawsuit against Trump, arising from his statement that she had lied about her allegations of Trump's sexual misconduct toward her.

-Zervos was a contestant on the fifth season of The Apprentice, which filmed in 2005 and aired in 2006.
+Zervos had been a contestant on the fifth season of The Apprentice, which filmed in 2005 and aired in 2006.
 Zervos contacted Trump in 2007, about a job after the show's completion, and he invited her to meet him at the Beverly Hills Hotel.
 Zervos said that Trump exhibited aggressive and non-consensual sexual advances during their meeting, kissing her open-mouthed, groping her breasts, and thrusting his genitals on her.
+In November 2021, Zervos dropped her lawsuit against Trump.

+After his non-disclosure agreement expired in 2024, Bill Pruitt, one of the four producers of the first two seasons of The Apprentice, revealed that Trump's appearances were heavily edited in post-production.
+On location, Pruitt noted, "he could barely put a sentence together about how a task would work" and often struggled to remember contestants' names.
+Post-production editing enhanced his dialogue, feeding him lines to make him appear "articulate and concise."
+Additionally, Trump's actual offices were too cramped and the furniture too shabby for a show meant to "demonstrate impeccable business instincts and unparalleled wealth."
+As a result, the production team rented vacant Trump Tower retail space from Trump and constructed the illusion of a luxurious reception area and boardroom.

+In March 2023, it was reported that Rupert Murdoch had considered acquiring the rights to the show from NBC following the former president's 2020 defeat to Joe Biden but the deal did not proceed for fear that Trump would "kill" the reality series by turning it into a full-time campaign vehicle for himself.

+Reruns of The Apprentice began in 2025 on Prime Video after Amazon bought out Metro-Goldwyn-Mayer.